Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 com.xceptance.xlt.mastercontroller.agentcontrollers.ac008_us-east1-a.url = https://35.255.200.13:8500
 ```

-You can just copy and paste the tool's output to your `mastercontroller.properties` to configure your environment, then you're ready for load testing.
+You can just copy and paste the output and add it to your `mastercontroller.properties` file to configure the machines to use for load testing.
+Make sure that you remove or overwrite machines from previous tests.
+If you want to add more machines to an existing list, make sure that the property names differ.

 ### Terminating GCP Instances

-To terminate GCP instances ({{< kbd >}}d{{</ kbd >}}), you also first have to choose one or more regions from which to delete machines. **gce_admin** will then search for managed instance groups in these regions and prompt you which instance group you want to delete (you can also choose several or all).
-It will summarize the chosen options for you to verify them before actually deleting any instances:
+To terminate GCP instances ({{< kbd >}}d{{</ kbd >}}), you have to choose one or more regions for which to delete machines. **gce_admin** will then search for managed instance groups in these regions and prompt you for a selection.
+It will summarize the selected options before actually deleting any instances:

 ```text
 Retrieving all managed instance groups in region 'us-central1' ...
 OK